OHMMYCodeEz/Script/README.md

         if Distance < 10 then
             Speed = 45
         elseif Distance < 25 then
-            Speed = 950
+            Speed = 900
         elseif Distance < 50 then
-            Speed = 1040
+            Speed = 800
         elseif Distance < 150 then
-            Speed = 900
+            Speed = 700
         elseif Distance < 250 then
             Speed = 820
         elseif Distance < 500 then